Feds: Man accused in apparent assassination attempt left note indicating he intended to kill Trump

 They also found a list with dates in August, September and October and venues where Trump had appeared or was scheduled to, according to prosecutors.
 A notebook found in his car was filled with criticism of the Russian and Chinese governments and notes about how to join the war on behalf of Ukraine.

-The detention memo also cites a book authored by Routh last year in which he lambasted Trump’s approach to foreign policy, including in Ukraine.
+In addition, the detention memo cites a book authored by Routh last year in which he lambasted Trump’s approach to foreign policy, including in Ukraine.
 In the book, he wrote that Iran was “free to assassinate Trump” for having left the nuclear deal.

-Routh is charged with illegally possessing his gun in spite of multiple felony convictions, including two charges of possessing stolen goods in 2002 in North Carolina, and with possessing a firearm with an obliterated serial number.
-More serious charges are possible in the weeks ahead.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.